 The library at Antioch burned down once again in 363 along with the rest of the city.
 Sometime between 300 and 500, the city of Ubar, a major desert way station for the incense caravans of Arabia, collapsed into a sinkhole.
 Mohammed offers its destruction as a lesson to the unfaithful.

 In 365 Egypt, Sicily, Dalmatia and Greece were struck by a tsunami that surged two miles inland after an oceanic earthquake.
 Fifty thousand people died in Alexandria alone.
 In 367, the Bishop there ordered Egyptians to burn all non-canonical religious writings.
 The Nag Hammadi heretical texts (rediscovered in 1945) survived this holocaust.
 A Roman Emperor commanded the mass incineration of all non-Christian books in 373, the year the Castilians burned down Lisbon.
 A Christian mob, led by the archbishop of Alexandria, destroyed its Serapeum (Temple of Serapis) in 391.
 That same year, a Byzantine Emperor ordered that every pagan temple be razed.
 In 401, the final version of Ephesus’ Temple of Artemis was destroyed by order of St. John Chrysostom.
+Saints who burn down temples: what a world!

 Some historians attribute the next thousand years’ Dark Age to these alternating acts of Christian and Pagan fanaticism.
 You can’t stage a respectable Dark Age without burning all the books beforehand.

 A Chinese Army chased the Huns from their steppe homeland in 91, all the way across Asia into Europe.
-The Huns dealt similar destruction to every Kingdom they encountered from the Black Sea to the Mediterranean until around 450, except for Paris, Constantinople and Rome, the western and southern limits of Attila’s raids.
+The Huns dealt similar destruction to every Kingdom they encountered from the Black Sea to the Mediterranean until around 450, except for Paris, Constantinople and Rome, the western and southern corners of Attila’s raids.

 St. Cyril of Alexandria led his monks to mob, torture and kill Hypatia, a Neo-platonist philosopher renowned for her wisdom and beauty.
 The Persians sacked Miletus in 494 and Amida in 502.
 Another Christian zealot, the Emperor Justinian, closed the thousand-year-old University of Athens in 529, thus ending Neo-Platonism and its research in reincarnation.
 The Byzantines attempted and failed to conquer Persia, then failed to retake the Western Roman Empire from the barbarians.
 All they really managed to accomplish was to depopulate and ruin almost every city in North Africa, Italy, Armenia and Anatolia.